TovaWo/fullstack-ecommerce-assignment/categoriesApi/README.md

 If you do **not** have a SQL Server connection set up, the API will return **mock category data** instead of reading from the database.

-This allows you to אest the project quickly without setup
+This allows you to test the project quickly without setup

 📌 No additional setup is required — just run the API with: